alxmsl/Cli/README.md

 Cli
 =============
-This is simple set of classes for support php-cli scripts
+This is simple set of classes for support php-cli script options

 Usage example
 -------